About the Study

 To learn more about how we are working to keep our families and staff safe during these sessions, please click here.

 When travel is feasible, traveling families may be invited for abbreviated in-person testing as well.
 When this time comes, we will be able to cover the cost for one child and a parent to fly or drive to our campus.
 Additionally, we will be able to cover 1-2 nights at a local hotel depending on your preference and travel plans.
+In the meantime, traveling families will be asked to complete a blood draw at a local lab (such as Quest Diangostics) around the time they complete their remote testing.

 For general information about participant rights, contact 1-866-680-2906